Lecrapouille/MyMakefile/README.md

 ## A more complex example

-Let suppose you want to add a unit test folder to ypur project.
+Let suppose you want to add a unit test folder to your project.
 Just do this:
 ```
 foo/
 ├── .makefile/